bitovi/hatchify/README.md

 # Seeding Sample Data

-✏️ Run the following command in a terminal window seed some sample data:
+✏️ Run the following command in a new terminal window to seed some sample data:

 ```
 npx hatchify-gsg-seed